• 5 (2 Ratings)

 Interpretation Center and Museum

-With great anticipation I began my tour by visiting the Interpretation Center and Museum next to the parking area.
+With great anticipation I began my Modhera tour by visiting the Interpretation Center and Museum next to the parking area.
 I'm a hodophile.
 I love to travel and this passion leads me to delve a bit deeper into history and architecture whenever I visit a heritage site.
 I had hired a guide for Rani ni Vav in Patan.
 I was disappointed by his lack of enthusiasm in answering my questions as he was preoccupied with other customers to serve.
-Consequently, I decided not to hire an onsite guide in Modhera.
+Consequently, I decided not to hire an onsite guide in Modhera city.
 The museum has pictures, maps and sketches of the entire complex, which is all I needed for my latest quest.
 I got lucky when I met a gentleman there who was kind enough to guide me through the entire exhibit.
 He was quite knowledgeable and could explain the whole history behind the temple and patiently answered all my questions in detail.
 It's a huge property, with his guidance, I learned where to begin the journey and how to navigate my way around.
 This was a big advantage as most tourists make the mistake of beginning their tour either with the sanctum or the kund without having a proper understanding of the temple's architecture.
 Being able to speak a local language can sometimes hand you an unexpected trump card.

 The guide at Modhera Museum and Interpretation Center